AndyHernandez2/andy-h/README.md

   It could help with a problem ive been having with a game ive been trying to run.

 ### Battle cats emulator
-Ive wanted to play battle cats on my computer
+Ive wanted to play battle cats on my computer.

 ### Ai building
-Would make it eaiser to bulid an ai, and that sounds interesting
+This would make it eaiser to bulid an ai, and that sounds interesting.